johntothee/garage/readme.md

 Garage is an internet of things garage door lock and opener for the raspberry pi.
 It uses nodejs and jwt to receive signed tokens to command a garage door to unlock and then trigger the opener.
-This is very much a proof of concept at this point.
+This is work in progress at this point.

 genJwt.js is a helper file to generate test keys for a user.

+When a token is verified and the open-close command is received GPIO pin 17 will go active low to open the lock solenoid.
+Then GPIO pin 27 will go active low for half a second triggering the opener.
+15 seconds later the lock solenoid in will release.

-Next steps are to configure GPIO pins and wire up relays.
+Next steps are to wire up relays.
 The lock is expected to work with a 120VAC solenoid and metal pin that will block the path of a garage door's rollers.

 An iOS app has also been started which will generate keys, share the public key, and send signed open-close requests.